tributech-solutions/tributech-docs/docs/integration/node-api/overview.md

 The Trust API provides the interface to consume/store signed hashes of DataSpace Agents and/or to consume/store values by using the Trust API's built in Agent (the recommended way to integrate server-side data sources).
 Every method requires the **UUID** of a data stream.

-Navigate to the Trust API via the "Tools" section of your DataSpace Node or you can follow this link to our demonstrator instance: <a href="https://trust-layer-api.azuretrial-node-a.dataspace-node.com/" target="_blank">Trust API</a>
+Navigate to the Trust API via the "Tools" section of your DataSpace Node or you can follow this link to our demonstrator instance: <a href="https://trust-api.azuretrial-node-a.dataspace-node.com/" target="_blank">Trust API</a>

 ## Data API

 The Data API provides the interface to consume/store values according to an **UUID** of an data stream.

 Navigate to the Data API via the "Tools" section of your DataSpace Node or you can follow this link to our demonstrator instance: <a href="https://data-api.azuretrial-node-a.dataspace-node.com/" target="_blank">Data API</a>

-## Next step: verify a data stream

-In this guide, you have learned how to consume data via APIs of your DataSpace Node.
-To learn more about how you can verify a data stream, continue with the guide [Verify Data Stream](/guides/guide-verify-data-stream).